RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Themes

 ES-DE ships with the Slate and Modern theme sets and additional themes can be installed using the built-in theme downloader.
-More themes made specifically for ES-DE can be found on the Internet, and you can customize or create your own custom ones too.
+More themes made specifically for ES-DE can be found on the Internet, and you can customize or create your own ones too.

 You can also use most legacy RetroPie-compatible EmulationStation themes although support for these will be removed in a future release.
 Batocera and Recalbox themes are generally not compatible as these forks use a different theme engine than ES-DE.